Dr Anne Thies

 - David Yuratich (2010-2014), The Court of Justice of the European Union and Models of EU Democracy

-EU external relations law, EU constitutional law, public international law, international dispute settlement
+EU external relations law, international trade law, EU constitutional law, public international law, international dispute settlement

-Postgraduate research opportunities: Dr Thies is interested in receiving proposals for MRes and doctoral study in European and international law, in particular in the area of EU external relations law, on other legal issues arising at the intersection between EU and international law, and international dispute settlement.
+Postgraduate research opportunities: Dr Thies is interested in receiving proposals for MRes and doctoral study in European and international law, in particular in the area of EU external relations law, international trade law, on other legal issues arising at the intersection between EU and international law, and international dispute settlement.

 - Cremona, M. and Thies, A., eds.
 (2014) The European Court of Justice and EU external relations law: constitutional challenges.
 Modern studies in European Law.
 Hart Publishing, Oxford, pp298.
 ISBN 9781849465045